markmackensen/attack_layer_builder/README.md

 ## Features
 - Generate ATT&CK Navigator layer JSON files using technique IDs from a CSV file or manual input.
+- CSV scanning: Automatically identifies and imports valid MITRE ATT&CK technique IDs from any part of the CSV file, offering greater flexibility and convenience.
 - Assign custom scores to each technique, reflecting their relevance or impact.
 - User-friendly command-line interface, enhanced with Tkinter GUI for file operations.
 - Technique ID validation ensures input conforms to the MITRE ATT&CK format.